 Related Party Transactions Policies and Procedures (1) Parent Company The Board of Directors, Management and employees of PNB Group committed (2) Joint Ventures themselves to adopt and adhere to the Related Party Transaction (RPT) Policy (3) Subsidiaries formulated in accordance with the requirements of SEC Revised Code of Corporate (4) Entities Under Common Control Governance; and BSP Guidelines in strengthening corporate governance on RPTs.
 The (5) Substantial Stockholders Bank recognizes that transactions between and among related parties create financial, (6) Officers including commercial and economic benefits to individual institutions and to the entire PNB spouse/children/siblings/parents Group.
-RPTs are made substantially on terms and conditions that are comparable to the (7) Directors including terms generally available to an unrelated party under similar circumstances; and ensure that these are conducted at arm's length basis and could not materially interfere with spouse/children/siblings/parents or influence the exercise of the board's judgment, in accordance with the existing RPT (8) Interlocking director relationship Policy guidelines.
-As such, RPTs are entered in the normal course of business, and upon of Board of Directors terms not less favorable to the Bank than those terms and services offered to others or any unrelated third party or non-affiliate.
-The Board Oversight RPT Committee (BORC) governed by a Charter composed of at least five (5) regular members (3 IDs) and 2 Non-voting members (Chief Audit Executive and Chief Compliance Officer) was created to review, approve, note, ratify, endorse Bank's RPT dealings, as well as policy guidelines in handling the Bank transactions with the related parties.
+RPTs are made substantially on terms and conditions that are comparable to terms generally available to an unrelated party under similar circumstances; and en that these are conducted at arm's length basis and could not materially interference.
+(7) Directors including spouse/children/siblings/parents or influence the exercise of the board's judgment, in accordance with the existing RPT (8) Interlocking director relationship of Board of Directors Policy guidelines.
+As such, RPTs are entered in the normal course of business, and upon terms not less favorable to the Bank than those terms and services offered to others or any unrelated third party or non-affiliate.
+The Board Oversight RPT Committee (BORC) governed by a Charter composed of at least three (3) members (2 IDs, including the Chairperson) and 2 resource persons (Chief Audit Executive and Chief Compliance Officer) was created to review, approve, note, ratify, endorse Bank's RPT dealings, as well as policy guidelines in handling the Bank transactions with the related parties.
 The Board, through the BORC, shall have overall responsibility in ensuring that transactions with related parties are done at arm's length basis and handled in a sound and prudent manner with a high degree of integrity; exercise sound and objective judgment; and compliance with applicable laws and regulations to protect the interest of depositors, creditors and other stakeholders.
 The RPT accounts are discussed, evaluated and endorsed by the BORC for approval of the Board.
 Any member of the Board who is a director of the transacting related party does not participate in the discussion and abstains from the voting on the account.